Ali Brown: Move to Nottinghamshire

 Brown was released by Surrey at the end of the 2008 season.
 Surrey executives remarked that "Alistair Brown has been a great servant of Surrey and played a leading role during his successful career with us", and "Brown has been one of the most prodigious run makers for Surrey in recent years...
 His record in one-day cricket is almost unparalleled and the club owe him a great debt of thanks for all that he has achieved."

 He signed a two-year contract with Nottinghamshire covering the 2009 and 2010 seasons.
 In 2010 the side won the County Championship, to add to the three Championships he had won with Surrey in 1999, 2000 and 2002.
 After continuing with Nottinghamshire for the 2011 season, in August he announced his intention to retire as a player at the end of the season.

 In November 2011 he returned to Surrey as second team coach.
 He left the club at the end of the 2016 season.

 International career

 Although he played in 16 One Day Internationals, scoring 118 against India in just his 3rd match in 1996 and hitting a 31-ball 50 against South Africa in 1998 – the fastest in the history of the Texaco Trophy – he never played in a Test match.
 His 16,898 first-class runs at 42.67, and more than 11,000 List A runs, make him one of the most successful English batsmen never to have won a test cap.
 Lawrence Booth described Brown as one of the best present-day (at the time of writing) English cricketers not to have played Test cricket.

 Post-playing retirement

 He now works as a cricket specialist at Trinity School in Shirley.
 He has helped lead them to national cup trophies.

-Brown is also a regular presenter / pundit on Racing Post Greyhound TV.
+Brown has appeared as a regular pundit on Racing Post Greyhound TV.